 With nothing left to cash in and debts continuing to pile up, Pamela became desperate.
-Finally, accepting how serious her situation was, she got in touch with a grief counsellor and an accountant.
+Finally, accepting how serious her situation was, she got in touch with a grief counselor and an accountant.

-The counsellor helped Pamela to begin her emotional recovery.
+The counselor helped Pamela to begin her emotional recovery.

 The accountant advised her to contact David Sklar & Associates to begin her financial recovery.

 Here is how David Sklar & Associates was able to help with Pamela’s debt

 Pamela met with a Licensed Insolvency Trustee at David Sklar & Associates, to discuss her situation and find out what her options were.
 At the time of their meeting, Pamela owed the following unsecured debts all of which were in her name only: